khyron-realm/khyron-realm-game/README.md

       | -- Robots
    |-- Scripts
       | -- Auxiliary
           | -- AuxiliaryMethods.cs               #Auxiliary methods
       | -- Camera movement
-          | -- PanPinch.cs                      #Script for moving the camera using touch inpun
+          | -- PanPinch.cs                       #Script for moving the camera using touch input
       | -- Canvas
           | -- Bars
               | -- ProgressBar.cs                #Progress ba handler, manage visual state of the progress bar
           | -- Panels
-              | -- ClosePanelUsingBackGround.cs #Closes selected pabel using the background
+              | -- ClosePanelUsingBackGround.cs  #Closes selected panel using the background
               | -- OpenPanel.cs                  #Open the panel that is selected for the curent gameObject + handle animations for opening the panel
           | -- CanvasHelper.cs                   #Resize the UI to fit inside the phone safe zone
           | -- ChangeScreen.cs                   #Activate one Gameobject and dezactivate the other one -- used for changing screens from hq to map
           | -- RobotsManagerUI.cs                #Used to instantiate buttons for all robots in the desired canvas
       | -- GameErrors
           | -- RaiseGameError.cs                 #Displays on the screen the error that happened {Not enough resources etc}
       | -- Manager Scripts
           | -- DataStorageDuringGameplay
-              | -- ResourcesOperations.cs
+              | -- ResourcesOperations.cs        #Operations of removing and adding with the resources [all 4]
-              | -- StatBarsOperations.cs
+              | -- StatBarsOperations.cs         #Manage values and what is displayed on the stat bars of resources
-              | -- StatsOperaions.cs
+              | -- StatsOperaions.cs             #Manage operations of level and Xp
               | -- StoreDataPlayerStats.cs
               | -- StoreDaraResources.cs
           | -- RobotHandlers
-              | -- RobotLevelingUp.cs
+              | -- RobotLevelingUp.cs            #Takes care of robots leveling up
               | -- RobotManager.cs
-              | -- RobotPLayerProgress.cs
+              | -- RobotPlayerProgress.cs
               | -- RobotsUnlocking.cs
+          | -- Scenes
+              | -- ChangeScenes.cs
           | -- GameManager                       #Manage game
-      | -- Mine Generation                      #In review
+      | -- Mine Generator
-          | -- ScriptableObjects
-              | -- MinePatterns.cs
+          | -- Mine Creation Tools
-              | -- MineResources.cs
+              | -- ShapeTheMine.cs
           | -- Values Generation
               | -- GridGeneratePositions.cs
               | -- GridHiddenValues.cs
               | -- GridVisibleValues.cs
+          | -- GetMineGenerationData.cs          #Used to mantain data about the mine across the scenes
+          | -- MineEnergyEstimates.cs            #An estimated price of the mine in energy
           | -- MineGenerator.cs
       | -- Resources
           | -- ConvertResources.cs               #Used for converting resources into energy
       | -- Robot Related
           | -- RobotBuilding
               | -- BuildRobots.cs                #Coroutine with the logic of building the robots
-              | -- ManageIcons.cs                #Manage icons that will apear in the right in the building phase
+              | -- ManageIcons.cs                #Store icons that will apear in the right in the building phase
               | -- ManageIconsDuringTraining.cs  #Manage icons that will apear in the right in the building phase
               | -- PayRobots.cs                  #Is doing the payment for each robot [Pay,refund]
               | -- StoreTrainRobots.cs           #Keep track of robots in building and robots already built